John-wallace89/JL-Watchtower/README.md

 The use of a collapsable nav bar (as detailed in the bugs section) would help with displaying navigation on smaller screens.

+The 'Find Our Heros' functionality sometimes repeats objects in the array, which lets down the UX of the site.
+This means the user has to click several times to see the information for each hero.
+A potential fix for this would be removing an object from the Array once it has been displayed, or, using the Fisher-Yates algorithm (suggested by Code institute slack community Fisher-Yates ![https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle]) to prevent repetition.

 <h2 style="text-align: center">Deployment</h2>

 ### GitHub Pages ###